rust-unofficial/patterns/README.md

 ## Contributing

-You are missing content in this repository that can be helpful for others and you are eager to explain it?
+You are missing content in this repository that can be helpful for others, and you are eager to explain it?
 Awesome!
 We are always happy about new contributions (e.g. elaboration or corrections on certain topics) to this project.